 Employers are responsible for training workers to check the guardrails before beginning work, to only stand on the platform and never on the guardrails, and to keep the work area within easy reach from the lift platform.

 With adequate training from employers, operators should always check and make sure the scissor lift is stable and not at risk of tipping over and collapsing.
-Both workers and employers can ensure scissor lifts are stable and safe to use by following the manufacturer’s instructions for safe movement, never moving the lift with the platform in the raised position, directing traffic and other equipment away from the scissor lift and work area, choosing work locations with firm level surfaces away from holes and drop-offs, and never working in poor weather conditions like high wind.
+Both workers and employers can ensure scissor lifts are stable and safe to use by following the manufacturer’s instructions for safe movement, never moving the lift with the platform in the raised position, directing traffic and other equipment away from the scissor lift and work area, choosing work locations with firm level surfaces away from holes and drop-offs, and never working in inclement weather conditions like high winds.

 Keeping a regular maintenance schedule for scissor lifts will keep them safe and functioning for operators.
 Employers must ensure lifts are tested and inspected before every shift, guardrails are in good condition, and the brakes are functioning properly.

-Give All Operators Proper Scissor Lift Training
+Give All Operators Proper Scissor Lift Safety Training

 Safety practices such as these will help keep hazards away from scissor lifts and their operators.
 But the right scissor lift training is the most effective way to avoid accidents altogether.
 The online scissor lift training course from AerialliftCertification.com is 100% OSHA-compliant and teaches workers proper fall protection, stabilization and positioning for scissor lifts, as well as how to perform inspections and avoid hazards.
 In only about one hour from any device with an internet connection, workers can be trained, certified, and prepared to use scissor lifts safely with our Training Kit.
+To learn more about our scissor lift training program or to sign up for one of our scissor lift safety classes, please contact us online or call us today at (888) 278-8896.